miracum/dqa-dqastats/README.md

 Note: A working LaTeX installation is a prerequisite for using this software (e.g. using the R package [`tinytex`](https://yihui.org/tinytex/))!

+:bulb: If you want to run this in a dockerized environment you can use the [`rocker/verse`](https://hub.docker.com/r/rocker/verse/) image which has TeX already installed.

 ## Demo Usage

 You can test the package without needing to install anything execpt docker.
 To try out the package follow these instructions: